pingcap/docs/reference/tiflash/use-tiflash.md

 ### Manual Hint

 Manual Hint can force TiDB to use TiFlash replicas for specific table(s).
-The priority of manual Hint is lower than the engine isolation.
+The priority of manual Hint is lower than that of engine isolation.
 If the engine specified in Hint is not in the engine list, a warning is returned.
 Here is an example of using the manual Hint:

 {{< copyable "sql" >}}